 Robert Morrison, the first Protestant missionary to China, landed in Macau in 1807 on his way to Canton.
 In 1834 his body was returned from Canton and he is buried in the Protestant cemetery, next to his wife Mary, who predeceased him in 1821.

 A mission was launched in Macau in 1989 by the Methodist Church in Hong Kong.
-The Methodist Church there meets in a two-storey flat and has some 40-50 members in 2007.
+The Methodist Church there meets in a two-storey flat and had some 40-50 members by 2007.
 But it is carrying out social work in a poor area densely populated by immigrants from China, single parent families and low-income groups.
 Its work includes counselling for individuals and families, courses on family life education, and help for those addicted to gambling.
 Because of its social work it is highly respected by both people and Government and in 2007 the Special Administrative Region government asked the Church to start new social work at Tai Pa, an area populated by middle class families and very different from the poor environment where it was already at work.
 When the Church was unable to find suitable premises, the Government stepped in and found a first-floor flat, large by Hong Kong/Macau standards, above a row of shops.
 Plans were put in hand to start social work early in 2008 and to plant a church in this new area.